-Four times winner of the Royal Television Society Journalist of the Year award, Alex Crawford is Special Correspondent for Sky News.
+An unprecedented four times winner of the Royal Television Society Journalist of the Year award, Alex Crawford is Special Correspondent for Sky News.
 Based in South Africa, Alex reports from across the continent and is deployed to big stories around the world.

 Earlier in the year, Alex and her team were the only journalists to get inside the besieged town of Zawiyah when it was being attacked by pro-Gaddafi forces.
 It was this report that was credited with largely being responsible for the UN agreement to a no-fly zone over Libya.

 When based in Asia, Alex was responsible for covering stories in India, Pakistan, Indonesia, Nepal, Sri Lanka and Afghanistan.
 Following her reports on the Mumbai terror attacks from outside the Taj Hotel in November 2008, coming under fire live on air, Sky News was shortlisted for a BAFTA and won the coveted international Golden Nymph award for News Coverage.

-She is married with four children.
+She is married to fellow journalist Richard Edmondson and they have four children.